Macatools/macapype/docs/command.rst

 **Note** : default is T1 if the attribute is omitted

-* ``-deriv`` : creates a derivatives directory, with all important files, properly named following BIDS derivatives convertion
+* ``-deriv`` : creates a derivatives directory, with all important files, properly named following BIDS derivatives convertion.
+See :ref:`Derivatives <derivatives>` for a descrition of the outputs

 * ``-pad`` : exports most important files in native (original) space

 ------------------------